Sorginak: Etymology

-Other variants of this song are also known.

-Sorginak often are said to transform themselves into animals, most commonly cats.
-These cats are sometimes said to bother pious women that do not wish to go the akelarre.
-It has also been recorded that they collected monetary fines from the people that did not wish to go to their ecstatic gatherings or those witches that absented themselves from them.

-Inquisitorial documents describe horrific practices of witches, like eating children or poisonings.
-But popular legends do not speak of these practices, instead mentioning kissing "the devil's arse" or an animal's genitals, occasional poisoning of crops, bothering modest women (in the shape of cats or other animals) and anointing their bodies with flying ointment (containing entheogenic, Solanaceous plants) to "fly" to and from the akelarre and perform other supposed feats.

 Major persecutions against Basque witches

-While in the late Middle Ages there are a handful of references to witchery, they are mostly fines for accusing someone of being one.

-This changes in the 16th and 17th centuries with the establishment of the Spanish Inquisition and the pan-European witch panic that afflicted the Early Modern Age.
+While in the late Middle Ages there were a handful of references to witchery, these mostly regarded fines levied against people who accused others of being witches.
+This changed in the 16th and 17th centuries with the establishment of the Spanish Inquisition and the pan-European witch panic that afflicted the Early Modern Age.
 Since being conquered by Castile in 1512–21, Navarre (and to a lesser extent areas of the Basque Country) suffered numerous inquisitorial processes, mainly against Jews and Muslims, but occasionally also against Basque sorginak.
-Particularly important was the 1610 process of Logroño that focused on the akelarre of Zugarramurdi.
-The previous year, in 1609, French judge Pierre de Lancre had initiated a massive process in Labourd, focusing mainly on Basque women and priests.
-He was eventually displaced but not without causing many deaths and much suffering.
+Particularly important was the 1610 process of Logroño, which focused on the akelarre of Zugarramurdi.

+During the previous year (1609) French judge Pierre de Lancre initiated a massive process in Labourd, focusing mainly on Basque women and priests.
+He was eventually displaced from his role, but only after he caused many deaths.
 The witch panic extended beyond the frontier and accusations of witchcraft proliferated among the local population until the Spanish Inquisition intervened.
-The Logroño process ended with 12 people burnt at the stake (five of them symbolically, as they had died under the tortures inflicted in the process) and shattered Pyrennean Navarre and led also to a serious reconsideration of the Inquisition's attitude towards accusations of witchcraft.
-The Spanish and Italian Inquisition generally approached accusations of sorcery and witchcraft with skepticism and similar processes were rare in comparison to other European countries where no such centralised institution existed.
+The 1610 Logroño process ended with 12 people burnt at the stake (five of them symbolically, as they had died under the tortures inflicted in the process) and shattered Pyrennean Navarre, also leading to a serious reconsideration of the Inquisition's attitude towards witchcraft accusations.
+The Spanish and Italian Inquisition generally approached accusations of sorcery and witchcraft with skepticism, and similar processes were rare in comparison to other European countries where no such centralised institution existed.